 Ultimately, the number of potatoes you can get in a 10-pound sack depends on the type of potato you are buying.
 A larger amount of smaller and lighter potatoes will fit into the 10-pound sack than bigger and heavier varieties.

-If you are purchasing Russet or Idaho potatoes, you are likely to get 16 to 20 potatoes in a single sack.
-This is the lowest number of potatoes.
+If you purchase Russet or Idaho potatoes, you are likely to get 16 to 20 potatoes in a single sack, the lowest number of potatoes.

 If you are getting standard Yellow or White potatoes, a 10-pound sack will contain between 18 and 22 potatoes.
-For Red or Yukon Gold potatoes, you can expect to have between 25 and 30 potatoes per sack.
+You can expect to have between 25 and 30 potatoes per sack for Red or Yukon Gold potatoes.

 From this point, the types of potatoes decrease significantly in size.
-This means that you get many more potatoes in a 10-pound sack than with the varieties mentioned above.
+This means you get many more potatoes in a 10-pound sack than with the abovementioned varieties.

-If you are purchasing Fingerling potatoes, you can expect to get between 60 and 70 potatoes in a sack.
-For petite or baby potatoes, you can get between 80 and 100 potatoes per 10-pound bag.
+If you purchase Fingerling potatoes, you can expect to get between 60 and 70 potatoes in a sack.
+You can get between 80 and 100 potatoes per 10-pound bag for petite or baby potatoes.

 Number Of Potatoes By Weight